ponceta/oqtopus/docs/docs/getting_started.md

 python3 -m oqtopus.oqtopus
 ```

-> [!WARNING]
+!!! warning
-> At the moment the path to `default_config.yaml`is hard coded in Oqtopus, if you need
+    At the moment the path to `default_config.yaml` is hard coded in Oqtopus, if you need
-> to change the config, for example for adding new modules, you will have to find
+    to change the config, for example for adding new modules, you will have to find
-> the installation directory of the pip package to locate the file.
+    the installation directory of the pip package to locate the file.